How To Perform Painting Touch-ups

 The goal of touch-up is to add a small amount of paint to a larger surface to form an even, unbroken film of the same color.
 If not done well, it can highlight a blemish rather than correct it.
 Here are some touch-up tips to help you do the job right.

 See All Pro Painting Tips See All Pro Resources

-Why do we need to do touchups?
+Why do we need to do touch-ups?

-To correct issues like picture framing around doors
+To correct issues like picture-framing around doors.

-If more than one gallon of paint of the same color is being used, it’s a good practice to box them together— which means to combine all of the gallons together into the same container.
+If more than one gallon of paint of the same color is being used, it’s a good practice to “box” them, that is, combine all the paint together in the same container.
 This will help to eliminate any variance in the paint color.

 It’s also a good practice to keep any leftover paint so that you can eliminate any differences in the paint color when a touch-up is needed.